opportus/object-mapper/README.md

 $objectMapper = new ObjectMapper($mapBuilder);
 ```

-In order to make full use of this library, each of its services must be instantiated and *usable* such as above.
+In order for the *object mapper* to get properly initialized, each of its
+services must be instantiated such as above.

-By design, this solution does not implement "helpers" for the instantiation of its services which is better handled directly the way you're already instantiating your own services, with a DIC system or whatever.
+By design, this solution does not provide "helpers" for the instantiation of

-The rational behind this design is that:

-In any use case context, there is already a dedicated solution for handling **properly** instantiation of services, because this is not a problem that an *object mapper* is meant to solve...
-Such dedicated solutions handle properly instantiation of services because they implement *Dependency Injection*, *Inversion of Control*, *lazy loading*, and many other features.
-So that delegating the instantiation of its services to such solution, the *object mapper* becomes more simple, flexible, extensible, performant, and integrable into its use case context...
+its own services which is much better handled the way you're already
+instantiating your own services, with a DIC system or whatever.

 ## Mapping

-Mapping object to object is done via the main [`ObjectMapper`](https://github.com/opportus/object-mapper/blob/master/src/ObjectMapper.php) service's method described below:
+Mapping object to object is done via the main [`ObjectMapper`](https://github.com/opportus/object-mapper/blob/master/src/ObjectMapper.php)
+service's method described below:

 ```php
 ObjectMapperInterface::map(object $source, $target, ?Map $map = null): ?object